web3privacy/web3privacy/Web3privacynowplatform/Readme.md

 **Note**: _governance model - in consideration_

 **Beta**
-The next product release will include communal feddback (voting for the projects, writing user-feedback etc).
+The next product release will include
+- **communal feddback **(voting for the projects, writing user-feedback etc)
+- **leaderboard** (categories) to motivate companies compete with each other for better privacy preservation.

 # Timing
 **Time-to-MVP > 3 months**